Logan007/pucr/README.md

 This all is _work in progress_!
 The code still is extremly polluted with `fprintf`s to `stderr` and other things.
 It has nearly no error checking and therefore is sensitive to malformed data.
 Also, the `fast_lane` is still hard-coded in  `main`.
 It can be found as the last parameter of `pucrunch_256_encode` where `0` is slowest, and `3` should be the fastest, `1` and `2` something in between – check it out.

-The `ivanova.bin`-file now regularily gets compressed to __9268__ bytes including the header and a few more for the fast lanes.
+The `ivanova.bin`-file now regularily gets compressed to __9250__ bytes including the header and a few more for the fast lanes.

 One possible string matching speedup that takes advantage of RLE is still lacking, will follow.

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.
-However, as it is context-dependant, there might be some cases which achieve better compression skipping Move-to-Front.
-Thus, a natural action item would be to let `pucr` figure out whether it is better to take advantage of it – or not.
 It is more an educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals.

 As of now, compression of 1492 byte sized packets is quickly done on an old i7-2860QM CPU.
-Especially, the `-O3` option for gcc results in a lot of speed bonus.
+Especially, the `-O3` option for gcc gives a lot of speed bonus.
 However, plans are to look deeper in how `pthread` could be of additional help here.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.